-On the other hand, freelancers in Germany have two different kinds of health insurance available: Public (statutory) and Private.
+Freelancers in Germany have two different kinds of health insurance available: public (statutory) and private.

 If you are a freelancer staying temporarily in Germany, we would recommend you get yourself private health insurance as getting into the public insurance group is not generally easy for freelancers and the self-employed.